Inria-Empenn/Anima-Public/docs/source/basic_processing.rst

 Image resolution changer
 ------------------------

 **animaImageResolutionChanger** provides a way to change the image resolution (in the sense voxel resolution in mm).
 It automatically recomputes the origin and adapted image size from the old and new resolutions.
+The tool works for 3D (scalar or vector image), and 4D scalar images.
+For 4D images, the resolution change is made on  sub 3D images.

 *Example:* this resamples the input image so that its voxel resolution is 2x2x2 mm.